-Version 2.0 of this report also includes additional information on the variability in the results, with standard deviations and 95% confidence intervals in the mean values included in the diurnal curve figures and in the tabulated results.
-It also includes the use frequencies derived for the different appliance/use types.
+Version 2.0 of this report also includes additional information on the variability in the results, with standard deviations included in the diurnal curve figures and in the tabulated results.

 2 Overall data summary

 Pollard (2022) summarises the data collected within this project, particularly the information about each property and their self-reported water use as collected within the survey.
 This section contains some additional information about the overall dataset, which informed the methodology described in Section 3.